eliashaeussler/composer-update-check/docs/features.md

     If you want to use the update check result for additional reports, you might be interested in the
     [`PostUpdateCheckEvent`](https://gitlab.elias-haeussler.de/eliashaeussler/composer-update-check/-/blob/master/src/Event/PostUpdateCheckEvent.php)
-    which is being dispatched after each successfull update check.
+    which is being dispatched after each successful update check.

 ### Command